skkumaravelan/KumarFork-aif-c01-study-notes/README.md

 - **Amazon Fraud Detection**
   - Detects potential fraud in various scenarios including online transactions and new account creations.

-#### Enterprise Data Insights
+#### Amazon Q

-- **Amazon Q Business**
+-- **Amazon Q Business**
-  - Generative AI-powered assistant for answering questions, generating content, and automating tasks from enterprise data sources like S3, SharePoint, and Salesforce.
+  - A generative AI-powered assistant that helps with tasks like answering questions, generating content, and automating workflows by accessing enterprise data sources like S3, SharePoint, and Salesforce.
+-- **Amazon Q Developer**
+  - A tool for developers that includes features like code generation and security scanning to help automate tasks related to development and testing.
+-- **Amazon Q in QuickSight**
+  - Integrated with Amazon QuickSight for natural language querying, allowing users to ask business intelligence-related questions and generate insights from their QuickSight data with AI.
+-- **Amazon Q in Connect**
+  - Integrated with Amazon Connect, Amazon Q helps improve customer service by answering customer inquiries, automating responses, and managing tickets using natural language AI.
+-- **Amazon Q in AWS Supply Chain**
+  - Integrated into AWS Supply Chain, Amazon Q assists in optimizing and automating supply chain management by generating insights from supply chain data, streamlining inventory management, and forecasting demand.

 ---